 Root meanings The word atman quite obviously contains the Sanskrit root of the contemporary German verb atmen = to breathe; compare the German masculine noun der Atem = breath, a word that in contemporary German is still also used in metaphoric or spiritual expressions such as der Atem Gottes, meaning the creative presence of God's spirit.
-The Sanskrit atman in turn appears to be derived not only from the root "at" (= to move, go constantly, walk, run, as in Atem; cf. Monier-Williams, 1899, p.
-24) but also from the second root "an" (= to breathe, live, as in the Latin noun animus for spirit or soul; cf. Monier-Williams, 1899, p.
-12).
-The two root meanings come together in the act of breathing in and out.
+The Sanskrit atman in turn appears to be derived not only from the verbal root at (= go constantly, walk, run, obtain, as in Atem; cf. Monier-Williams, 1899, p.
+12;) but also from the verbal root an (= to breathe, respire, gasp, live, move, go, as in the Latin noun animus = spirit or soul; cf. Monier-Williams, 1899, p.
+24).
+These two root meanings come together in the act of breathing in and out.
+In addition, the origin of the word atman appears to be associated with the verbal roots ad (= to eat, consume, devour; cf. Monier-Williams, 1899, p.
+17) and ap (= to obtain, reach; as a substantive root = work, in Vedic use also air, water, river; cf. Monier-Williams, 1899, p.
+47).

 Note that for phonological or declensional reasons, the initial "a" in atman is suppressed in some uses, yielding 'tman.
 This happens frequently when the term appears in compound words following a vowel.
-Employing the phonetically reduced form along with the complete form may help in consulting the Sanskrit dictionaries, but otherwise need not concern us here.

-Table 2 lists the entries of Monier-Williams (1899) for both forms.
-Readers wishing to verify these entries may like to know that the on-line search tools of the Cologne Project (1997/2008 and 2013/14) and Monier-Williams et al. (2008) currently only list tman and under this entry do not include all the meanings given in the original dictionary for atman; the latter are accessible through the online facsimile edition listed in the reference section under Monier-Williams (1899).
-Easier to use and more complete in this respect are some of the other Sanskrit dictionaries, particularly Apte (1965/2008) and, with some reservations regarding completeness, Böhtlingk and Roth (1855, p.
+Employing the phonetically reduced form along with the complete form may help in consulting the Sanskrit dictionaries, but otherwise it need not concern us here.
+Table 2 lists the entries of Monier-Williams (1899) for both forms, drawing on all editions listed in the bibliography and particularly also on the facsimile editions.
+Readers wishing to verify these entries should be aware, however, that the on-line search tools of the Cologne Project (1997/2008 and 2013/14) and Monier-Williams et al. (2008) currently only list tman and under this entry do not include all the meanings given in the original dictionary for atman, which is why I still found it necessary to consult the facsimile editions.
+Easier to use and more complete in this respect are some of the other Sanskrit dictionaries available online, particularly Apte (1965/2008) and, with some reservations regarding completeness, Böhtlingk and Roth (1855, p.
 3-3f) and Böthlingk and Schmidt (1879/1928, p.
 3-045).
-For reasons of consistency, Table 2, like the previous Table 1 (for "brahman") and the later Table 3 (for "jagat"), relies on Monier-Williams and focuses on the root meanings of "atman"; some of Apte's additional translations will be mentioned in the subsequent text.
+Even so, for reasons of consistency, Table 2, like the previous Table 1 (for "brahman") and the later Table 3 (for "jagat"), relies on Monier-Williams and focuses on the root meanings of "atman" given by this major source; some of Apte's additional translations will be mentioned in the subsequent text.
 As in the case of Table 1, I have again highlighted some of the meanings of special interest to us.